 - Update your heating and cooling methods.
 I have those horrible baseboard heaters and a ten-year-old air conditioner.
-Got a newer model air conditioner for around a hundred bucks.
-Purchased small heaters for winter months, and I do not even turn my baseboard heaters on at all anymore.
+I got a newer model air conditioner for around a hundred bucks.
+I purchased small heaters for winter months, and I do not even turn my baseboard heaters on at all anymore.

 I also live in town and receive free Wi-Fi from local businesses.